melvinversluijs/wordpress-docker/README.md

 To be able to use SSL in this docker configuration you will need to generate some self signed certificates.

-You can create a certificate using:
+You can create a certificate on MacOS using:

 ```bash
   ## First cd into the certificates folder.